Fatigue of steel due to cyclic loading

 The software analysis could reveal areas where fatigue is an issue.
 It can help to redesign the structure, for example, focus the stresses to preferable places on the structure, change dimensions and positions of holes, etc.

 The first step of this extensive task has been done in the IDEA StatiCa V21.
 Check this article, where the analysis according to EN 1993-1-9 is described.

 The analysis can be found next to the other types below the upper ribbon.

 Fatigue analysis type serves to determine the normal and shear stress range between two load cases.
 The stresses correspond to nominal stresses and must be further evaluated using code design methods.
 It is assumed to be used for the design of high-cycle fatigue details, where no yielding is expected.

 The fatigue analysis type does not provide any final resistance or number of cycles the detail can take.
 It just provides inputs for further calculations according to the codes.

 - Welds – automatically generated in a plate section next to the weld

 The nominal stress is determined by subtracting the stresses of the reference load case from another load case.

 To take a closer look at this type of analysis, please visit our Support Center:

-This type of analysis is available for our users both in Expert and Enhanced edition.
+This type of analysis is available for our users in Enhanced edition.